 Social work Professor Nandita Bezbaruah to teach graduate course and conduct research in India

-Minnesota State University Moorhead is pleased to announce that Dr. Anthony Adah, a Professor of Film Studies in the School of Media Arts & Design, has received a Fulbright U.S. Scholar Program award in film studies for the 2020-2021 academic year from the U.S. Department of State and the Fulbright Foreign Scholarship Board.
+MSUM is pleased to announce that Dr. Nandita Bezbaruah, an Associate Professor of Social Work, has received a Fulbright U.S. Scholar Program award for the 2021-2022 academic year from the U.S. Department of State and the Fulbright Foreign Scholarship Board.

-“I am so proud of Dr. Adah’s Fulbright award.
-This brings great distinction to MSUM, and this experience will further the expertise of Dr. Adah as a professor, scholar, and mentor,” said Dr. Arrick Jackson, Vice President of Academic Affairs.
+“I am so proud of Dr. Bezbaruah’s Fulbright award.
+This brings great distinction to MSUM, and this experience will further the expertise of Dr. Bezbaruah as a professor, scholar, and mentor,” said Dr. Arrick Jackson, MSUM’s Vice President of Academic Affairs.
 “There are many benefits that this experience will provide our university.
-Among them will be an enhanced student learning experience by allowing Dr. Adah to bring the world to his classrooms.
-I look forward to his return and having a campus conversation about his experience.
-Again, I and all of MSUM congratulate Dr. Adah on this significant achievement.”
+Among them will be an enhanced student learning experience by allowing Dr. Bezbaruah to bring the world to her classrooms.
+I look forward to her return and having a campus conversation about his experience.
+Again, I and all of MSUM congratulate Dr. Bezbaruah on this significant achievement.”